harness/developer-hub/docs/software-engineering-insights/early-access/profiles/sei-business-alignment-profile.md

 ![](./static/scope-fetching-tickets.png)

-You also have the option to add a combination of multiple **Filter Sets** under the **Advanced tab** in order to retrieve tickets based on additional conditions.
-Within this feature, you can choose to either exclude or include tickets based on the configured filters.
+You also have the option to add a combination of multiple **Filter Sets** under the **Advanced Tab** in order to retrieve tickets based on additional conditions.
+Within the Advanced Tab, you can choose to either exclude or include tickets based on the configured filters.

 ![](./static/scope-fetch-tickets-advanced.png)

-### Defining Allocation Goals
+### Define Allocation Goals

 Finally, you will set the allocation goals for each category.
 This involves deciding how much of your team's time and effort should ideally go into each category.